How to Build ADUs in Chicago: Everything You Need to Know

 When you’re ready to consider either type of project, it’s wise to consult with a licensed general contractor in Chicago who has experience with these complexities.
+Sweeten can help connect you with local contracting firms in your area.
 Whatever one you build will have to meet all applicable codes.
 In other words, you don’t get a free pass on anything.
 The exception is the parking minimum.
 The pilot program doesn’t require new parking for an ADU.
-The benefits: new useful build; may increase your property value; and you’ll have a legal, income-producing space.
+The benefits: new useful space; may increase your property value; and you’ll have a legal, income-producing space.

 Chicago ADU pilot program

 Chicago’s ADU pilot program delineates some regulations by area.
 For example, under the Chicago ADU pilot program, you cannot remove existing parking to make way for ADUs.
 Additionally, some areas are limited to two ADU permits per block per year.
 Some properties are required to meet affordable housing requirements with rent restrictions.
 Coach houses are limited to a maximum of 700 square feet and a height of 22 feet above grade.
 Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.